JasonP02/JasonP02.github.io/_projects/adaptive-control.md

 ---

 ## Overview
-Implementation of adaptive control strategies for the Emika Panda robotic arm, focusing on maintaining circular trajectory under various external forces including wind disturbance and unconstrained mass handling.
+This was a project for [CS690K](https://sites.google.com/view/adv-robot-dyn-ctrl) where our group evaluated different control methods for a robotic arm.
+We used the mujoco python library, and found that adaptive control performed best.
+See the report for more technical details.

 ## Technical Details
+• Mujoco python library implementation.

 • Circular trajectory implementation.

 • Wind force disturbance simulation.

 • Adaptive controller development.

-• Comparison with Ziegler-Nichols method.
+• Comparison with Ziegler-Nichols PID tuning method.

 • Performance analysis under varying conditions.

-I did this project with my friend, and I was responsible for the adaptive control and simulation.
+I was responsible for the adaptive control and simulation implementation of the arm.
 In the end, the adaptive controller was able to maintain the circular trajectory under the wind disturbance and unconstrained mass handling with much better performance than the Ziegler-Nichols method.

 <div class="image-container">
   <img src="/assets/images/adaptive-control.jpg" alt="Adaptive Control Results">